thelvp/thelvp/README.md

 - 💙 I'm currently a front end developer at bol - where I used to be a legal counsel
 - 👩‍💼 Expert on GDPR/privacy law, IT-law, contracts & cookie legislation
-- 👟 Run marathons & ultramarathons - goal: 100K race
+- 👟 I run marathons & ultramarathons for fun
+- 🎶 Nerd (Star Trek, Tolkien), music lover (you can find me in the moshpit)
-- 🌱 I'm now learning React & Ruby on rails
+- 🌱 Now learning React & Ruby on rails

 ### Let's get in touch!
 <a href="https://www.linkedin.com/in/loesvanpuijenbroek/" target="_blank">